-- i.
+i.
 Correctness check: The KAT values included with the submission will be used to test the correctness of the reference and optimized implementations, once they are compiled.
-(It is more likely that NIST will perform this check of the reference code-and possibly the optimized code as well-even before accepting the submission package as "complete and proper.") - ii.
+(It is more likely that NIST will perform this check of the reference code-and possibly the optimized code as well-even before accepting the submission package as "complete and proper.")

+ii.
 Efficiency testing: Using the submitted optimized implementations, NIST intends to perform various computational efficiency tests.
-This could include, for example, the time required for key generation, encryption, decryption, digital signing, signature verification, or key establishment. - iii.
-Other testing: Other features of the candidate algorithms may be examined by NIST.
+This could include, for example, the time required for key generation, encryption, decryption, digital signing, signature verification, or key establishment, as well as the size of keys, ciphertext, and signatures.

+iii.
+Other testing: Other features of the submitted algorithms may be examined by NIST.